tedneward/Azgaarnoth/Classes/Fighter/Scout.md

 * **Precision Attack**.
 When you make a weapon attack against a creature, you can expend one superiority die to add it to the attack roll.
 You can use this ability before or after making the attack roll, but before any of the effects of the attack are applied.

-* **Scout’s Evasion**.
+* **Scout's Evasion**.
 If you are hit by an attack while wearing light or medium armor, you can expend one superiority die as a reaction, adding the number rolled to your AC.
 If the attack still hits, you take half damage from it.

 ## Natural Explorer
 At 3rd level, you are a master of navigating the natural world, and you react with swift and decisive action when attacked.
 This grants you the following benefits: